serhiiur/FastAPI-Sandbox/fastapi-boilerplate/README.md

 - All settings are read from the environment variables or <ins>.env</ins> file (see [.env.example](.env.example)).
 Copy it to <ins>.env</ins> before running the application.

+- Configure **Uvicorn** via environment variables, set in <ins>.env</ins> file.
+It makes sense when running in Docker using [docker compose](docker-compose.yml). [.env.example](.env.example) file provides some configuration for Uvicorn.

-- Logging configuration is defined in a [separate file](logging.config.json), then passed to the `uvicorn` command when running the application.
+- Logging config is defined in a [logging.config.json](logging.config.json).
+It gets passed to the `uvicorn` command when running the application.

 - Logger object is tied to the application state.
 There is a [dependency](main.py#L66) to get the logger object.
 The logger object is [overridden](test_main.py#L15) during testing.
 Usage example:
 ```python